reymon359/how-to-live/docs/If you want, you can/index.md

 # If you want, you can

-If you really want to do something, there is always a way.
+If you really want to do something, you will find a way to do it.

 No matter how hard it is to accomplish.
-If you want to do it, you will find a way.
 It may require sacrificing something in exchange.
-Don't let that stop you from it.
+Don't let that stop you from doing it if you really want to.

 Avoid procrastination.
 Don't make up excuses.
-You will never do what you really want if you only see the bad things and impediments of doing it.
+You will never do what you really want if you only focus on the problems about doing it.

-It will be hard sometimes.
-You will have to step outside your comfort zone to accomplish.
-However, don't give up.
-Plan how to do it and work on it little by little, day by day.
+You may have to step outside your comfort zone to accomplish.
+Don't give up.
+Plan how to do it and work on it day by day.

-When talking to people, they sometimes tell me about something they want to do or have.
-When I told them to just go after it, there are two types of answers/people: The ones that are already on it and the ones that just give me all kind of excuses.
-I always try to help the late ones to see that those excuses are just that, excuses.
-However, it is becoming increasingly clear to me that this vision has to come from themselves.

 ## Quotes